mckennalab/SingleCellLineage/README.md

 # Output

 The example script creates a number of files in the output directory.
 This location is specified in the input sample spreadsheet, in the *output.dir* column.
 See our example spreadsheet used in the script here: /app/sc_GESTALT/tear_sheet_examples/basic_example.txt.
+In that file the base output location is set to */app/data/*, which should have a direcytory for the *testrun*.
 Within the the base output directory there are a couple important output files:

 * **dome_4_1X.stats** contains the collapsed reads and the event calls per target site
 * **dome_4_1X.umiCounts** information about what UMIs were seen, and if there were enough reads for an individual UMI to call it 'successfully captured'